-Map of the areas of forming Nostratic languages.
+At right: Map of the areas of forming Nostratic languages.

 Dravid. – Dravidian, Ind-Eur. – Proto-Indo-European, Kartvel. – Kartvelian, Turk. – Türks, Ural. – Uralic.

-The orginal of the map (ZALIZNIAL L.L.
+The orginal of the map (ZALIZNIAK L.L.
 1995-5: 11.
 Fig. 5) was colored by the author.

 Late Mesilithic: 1.
 Leinen (Leihen ?)- Warten (?) culture.
 2. Oldeslohe (Svadborg?
 Maybe Svendborg).
 3. Chojnice-Pieńki.
 4. Janisławice.
 5. Sites of finds of Janisławice edges.
 6. Donets culture.

-Balkan Neolithic.
+Neolithic: 7.
+Comb Ware culture.
+8. Funnelbeaker culture.
+9. Balkan Neolithic.
 10. Middle Eastern populations.
 11. Proto-Kartvelians (wider – Caucasoids -V.S.).
 12. Proto-Finno-Ugrians (Uralians).

 Left: The Resettlement of the Indo-European, Turkic, and Finno-Ugric tribes in Eastern Europe.

-Legend: Nostratic peoples: A-A – Abkhazo-Adyge, Dag – Dagestabians, Dr – Dravidians, Kar – kartvelians, I-E – Indo-Europeans, NC – the speakers of North Caucasian language, S/H – Semits-Hamits, Trk – Türks, Ur – Uralians.
+Legend: Nostratic peoples: A-A – Abkhazo-Adyge, Dag – Dagestabians, Dr – Dravidians, Kar – Kartvelians, I-E – Indo-Europeans, NC – the speakers of North Caucasian language, S/H – Semits-Hamits, Trk – Türks, Ur – Uralians.

 Finno-Ugric peoples: Est – Estonians, Fin -Finns, Hung -Hungarians, Khant – Khanty, Lap – Sami, Mans – Mansi, Mord – Mordvinians, Udm – Udmurts.

-Turkic peoples: Alt – South Altaians, Bulg – BUlgars, Yak – Yakuts, Khak – Khahasians, Tat – Tatars, Trkm -Turkmens.
+Turkic peoples: Alt – South Altaians, Bulg – Bulgars, Yak – Yakuts, Khak – Khahasians, Tat – Tatars, Trkm -Turkmens.